 The living, kitchen and dining areas offer Yorkshire stone-flagged floors with underfloor heating making it cosy underfoot.

-The sitting room has comfortable leather sofas, set around an inviting woodburning stove, whilst large floor to ceiling windows and a galleried roof with a mezzanine floor above, create a light and spacious environment.
+The sitting room has comfortable sofas, set around an inviting woodburning stove, whilst large floor to ceiling windows and a galleried roof with a mezzanine floor above, create a light and spacious environment.

 The modern kitchen is well equipped, with a ceramic sink and oak worktops.